In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Dryslwyn like this:

 Dryslwyn through time

-Dryslwyn is now part of Carmarthenshire district.
-Click here for graphs and data of how Carmarthenshire has changed over two centuries.
-For statistics about Dryslwyn itself, go to Units and Statistics.
+Dryslwyn is now part of CARMARTHENSHIRE District.
+Click here for graphs and data of how CARMARTHENSHIRE has changed over two centuries.
+For statistics about Dryslwyn itself, go to Statistics.

 Not where you were looking for?

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Dryslwyn".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Dryslwyn".